h2oai/h2o-2/h2o-docs/source/tutorial/gbm.rst

 #.
 In Ignored Columns select the subset of variables that should be
    omitted from the model.
-In this case, the only column to be omittied is the index column, 0.
+In this case, the only column to be omitted is the index column, 0.

 #.
 Users have the option of Gradient Boosted Classification or